Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Conclusion

 \section{Conclusion}

 In this work, we revealed that the Model Context Protocol, while designed to unify tool integration for LLM applications, fundamentally shifts the threat model by transforming untrusted content into executable actions.
 We implement MCP Unintended Privacy Disclosure (MCP-UPD), an instantiation of parasitic toolchain attacks that require no direct victim interaction and exploit systemic weaknesses in MCP’s design.
-Through a large-scale measurement of 1,360 servers and 12,230 tools, we demonstrated that nearly half of all tools and 80\% of all servers expose exploitable capabilities, and that complete parasitic toolchains can be constructed across, and even within, individual servers.
+Through a large-scale measurement of 1,360 servers and 12,230 tools, we demonstrated that 8.7\% of all tools and 27.2\% of all servers expose exploitable capabilities.
+Moreover, our empirical research showed that complete parasitic toolchains can be constructed across and even within individual servers in real-world scenarios.
 These findings highlight that MCP-UPD is not a theoretical edge case but a pervasive and practical risk across the ecosystem.

 Our analysis underscores that the root cause lies in lack of context–tool isolation and absence of least-privilege enforcement, which allow adversarial inputs to propagate unchecked into sensitive tool invocations.
 Addressing these challenges requires defense-in-depth strategies, including strict separation of untrusted content from executable logic, principled privilege minimization, and auditing of cross-tool invocation patterns.
 As MCP adoption accelerates, securing its ecosystem becomes urgent to prevent large-scale privacy breaches and behavioral hijacking of autonomous LLM agents.